rust-lang/book/src/ch03-05-control-flow.md

 ```

 The expression in the `if` block evaluates to an integer and the expression in
 the `else` block evaluates to a string.
-This can’t work, because variable
+This can’t work, because variables
-bindings must have a single type.
+must have a single type.
 Rust needs to know at compile time what type
-the `number` binding is, definitively, so that it can verify at compile time
+the `number` variable is, definitively, so that it can verify at compile time
 that its type is valid everywhere we use `number`.
 Rust wouldn't be able to do
 that if the type of `number` was only determined at runtime; the compiler would
 be more complex and be able to make fewer guarantees about our code if it had
-to keep track of multiple hypothetical types for any variable binding.
+to keep track of multiple hypothetical types for any variable.

 ### Repetition with Loops